sharmaeklavya2/blog-source/content/posts/dream1.md

 I may have to restart my experiments from scratch.
 How will I get [tenure](https://en.wikipedia.org/wiki/Academic_tenure) now?"

-Disclaimer: I'm not a religious person.
-Then why was Saraswati in my dreams?
+Disclaimer: I'm not a religious person or a Frozen fan.
+Then why were Saraswati and Elsa in my dreams?
 I have no idea.